FallenStar08/FallenUserScripts/README.md

 #### NexusMod Auto Endorse <a name = "script_nexus_endorse"></a>
 Go to your nexus download history and click on Toggle Script in TamperMonkey's menu.
-![Auto Endorse Example Image](Resources/Images/AutoEndorse.png)
+![Auto Endorse Example Image](Resources/Images/AutoEndorse.png) It'll stop itself once it gets to the last page